-The Board may use its discretion with respect to the payment of bonuses, incentive share options and other incentive payments (none were paid or declared payable during the reporting period).
+The Board may use its discretion with respect to the payment of bonuses, incentive share options and other incentive payments.

 For details of remuneration paid to Directors and officers for the financial year please refer to the Remuneration Report forming part of the Directors' Report and the Financial Statements generally.